Leafwing-Studios/fop-rules/docs/character-options/classes/paragon.md

 ### Hold Your Ground: Struggle

 At level 1, your belief in Liberty lets you throw off the shackles of oppression.
-At the start of each of your turns, you may choose to stand firm in order to remove one stack of each condition from yourself.
+At the start of each of your turns, you may choose to stand firm in order to remove one stack of each ailment from yourself.
 Until the start of your next turn, you cannot spend movement and are immune to forced movement.

 ### Fervent Blows: Smite